Box #117625 Gainesville, FL 32611

 - Prior Professional Experience: Legal Services for Children, Inc. (San Francisco, Calif.)
 (2004-2007); Morvillo, Abramowitz, Grand, Iason & Silberberg (New York, N.Y.)
 (2003-2004), Fried, Frank, Harris, Shriver & Jacobson (New York, NY (2000-2003)

 Professor King has been active in local, regional and national child welfare and juvenile reform, serving on the board of the Youth Law Center and the Florida Chapter of the National Association for the Advancement of Children, and on the advisory board of Florida Children’s First.
 Professor King teaches and writes in the area of children’s rights and family law, with a particular interest the role of child’s counsel in various contexts, and more generally in the rights of children and families, especially those from traditionally underserved populations and the public responsibility to protect those rights.
-His publications have appeared in the Ohio State Law Journal, the Harvard Journal on Legislation, the Harvard Human Rights Journal, the Columbia Human Rights Law Review, the Michigan Journal of International Law, the Cornell Journal of Law and Public Policy, and the Clearinghouse Review Journal of Poverty Law and Policy, among others.
+His past and forthcoming publications appear in the North Carolina Law Review, the Ohio State Law Journal, the Harvard Journal on Legislation, the Harvard Human Rights Journal, the Columbia Human Rights Law Review, the Michigan Journal of International Law, the Family Law Quarterly, the Cornell Journal of Law and Public Policy, and the Clearinghouse Review Journal of Poverty Law and Policy.

 Child, Parent & State (3 credits) - LAW 6714